Scroll to top

 Planning travel to Vienna?
 Speak with a security consultant.

 Vienna is Austria’s capital and one of Europe’s most significant hubs for international diplomacy and multilateral organisations.
-The IAEA, OSCE, OPEC, UNIDO, and multiple other international bodies are headquartered in Vienna, making it a regular destination for senior government officials, diplomats, and senior corporate executives in energy and related sectors.
+The IAEA, OSCE, OPEC, UNIDO, and multiple other international bodies are headquartered or hosted in Vienna, making it a regular destination for senior government officials, diplomats, and corporate executives in energy and related sectors.
+The city ranks consistently among the world’s most liveable, and its security environment is defined not by ambient threat but by terrorism risk to soft targets and an exceptionally active intelligence environment.

 Threat Intelligence